WukLab/wuklab_sysml/content/posts/preble.md

 date: 2024-05-07
 draft: false
 hideToc: false
-tags: ["LLM", "Serving", "Load Balancing", "Prompt Oriented Scheduling"]
+tags: ["LLM", "Serving", "Load Balancing", "Scheduling"]
 truncated: false
 summary: "
 LLM prompts are growing more complex and longer with [agents](https://arxiv.org/abs/2308.11432), [tool use](https://platform.openai.com/docs/guides/function-calling), [large documents](https://arxiv.org/html/2404.07143v1), [video clips](https://blog.google/technology/ai/google-gemini-next-generation-model-february-2024/#context-window), and detailed [few-shot examples](https://arxiv.org/pdf/2210.03629).
 These prompts often have content that is shared across many requests.
 The computed intermediate state (KV cache) from one prompt can be reused by another for their shared parts to improve request handling performance and save GPU computation resources.
 However, current distributed LLM serving systems treat each request as independent and miss the opportunity to reuse the computed intermediate state.